 This reading group guide for The Children’s Home includes an introduction, discussion questions, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
+Introduction

 In a sprawling, secluded estate lives Morgan Fletcher, the disfigured heir to a mysterious fortune.
 Morgan spends his days in quiet study, avoiding his reflection.
 One day, two children, Moira and David, appear.
 Morgan takes them in, giving them free reign of the mansion he shares with his housekeeper Engel.
 Then more children arrive.